TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

 .. note::

-   The sytem extensions "fluid" and "extbase" need to be installed for this to work.
+   The system extensions "fluid" and "extbase" need to be installed for this to work.